tiprankstipranks

 Changes in tax rates, laws or regulations could adversely impact our financial results.

 We are subject to taxes in the U.S. and in the foreign jurisdictions where we do business.
 Due to continuing global fiscal challenges and political conditions, tax laws and enforcement approaches have been and may continue to be subject to significant change.
 Changes in tax laws may be on a prospective or retroactive basis and could have a material impact on our tax expense and cash flows.
 The Organization for Economic Co-operation and Development (OECD) has set forth a Two-Pillar Solution fundamentally overhauling the international tax rules.
 Pillar One focuses on reallocation of profits while Pillar Two applies a global minimum corporate tax.
-The OECD has set forth Model Rules and an ambitious timeline to ensure the effective implementation of the Two-Pillar Solution.
-Although some jurisdictions have issued guidance or passed tax laws based on the OECD Model Rules, the final nature, timing and extent of any such tax reforms or other legislative or regulatory actions is unpredictable, and it is difficult to assess their overall effect.
-However, these changes could result in double tax, increase our effective tax rate and adversely impact our financial results and cash flows.
+The OECD has issued Model Rules and ongoing administrative guidance to support implementation and coordination of these initiatives, and a number of jurisdictions have enacted or are implementing rules based on the OECD framework, including the Pillar Two global minimum tax.
+Although some jurisdictions have issued guidance or passed tax laws based on the OECD Model Rules, the final nature, timing and extent of any such tax reforms or other legislative or regulatory actions (including their scope, interpretation, implementation, enforcement and interaction with other jurisdictions' rules) are evolving and it is difficult to assess their overall effect.
+These developments could increase our compliance and reporting obligations and, depending on the jurisdictions in which we operate and the interaction among applicable rules, could result in incremental tax expense (including "top-up" taxes), potential double taxation and adversely impact our financial results and cash flows.
 We continuously monitor developments and evaluate the impact these new rules are anticipated to have on our tax rate.
 We are subject to tax audits in the various jurisdictions in which we operate.
 Given the complexity of the current and changing tax laws and regulations, tax authorities may disagree with certain positions we have taken and assess additional taxes.
 We regularly review the strength of our positions based on current law, court cases, rulings and proposed legislative changes to determine the appropriateness of our tax provision, however, there can be no assurance that we will accurately predict the outcomes of these audits, which could have a material impact on our effective tax rate and adversely impact our financial results and cash flows.

 Environmental / Social - Risk 1